lark studio

 • Product: startupconsult.biz

 Then, as soon as I set this deadline, I snagged on something, progress stalled, life interrupted the flow.
 A week passed with no work done and I had to decide: push or bail.
-The night before dev Show and Tell, knowing that I was barely invited in the first place, I stayed up late choosing a clear parti for the app, reducing functionality to bare usefulness, and making sure it worked.
+The night before Dev Show and Tell, knowing that I was barely invited in the first place, I stayed up late choosing a clear parti for the app, reducing functionality to bare usefulness, and making sure it worked.

-At the meetup, I was the only non-engineer.
-Everyone else had years of experience and presented work in the weeds of their discipline, language, etc. But when it came my time to share, I plugged in my laptop, ran the simulator, and seemed to surprise everyone (including myself).
-With the demo over and energized by our lively discussion about AI codegen, I decided to shelve this project because there was (and is) much I wanted to learn outside the narrow constraints of Apple, iPhone, and SwiftUI.
+With the demo over and feeling unreasonably confident, I decided to shelve this project because there was (and is) much I wanted to learn outside the narrow purview of Apple, iPhone, and SwiftUI.
 To finish and launch meant going through the Apple store rigmarole, and I wasn't ready for that.
 Plus, my next app idea was already on deck.

 Takeaway: There is no substitute for finishing, even if the project is not done-done.